securepeacock/community-threats/Diavol/README.md

-# Diavol Ransomware Adversary Emulation Plan
+# Diavol Ransomware - Adversary Emulation Plan

 This threat is based on The DFIR Report post on December 13, 2021: https://thedfirreport.com/2021/12/13/diavol-ransomware/

 This is a multi-stage threat that requires multiple SCYTHE campaigns for end-to-end execution.
 The initial access procedures leverage multiple defense evasion steps that would be wise to test in your enviornment.

-## Automated Emulation with SCYTHE
+## Automated Adversary Emulation with SCYTHE
 ### Diavol Stage 0
 1. Download and import the threats in JSON format to your SCYTHE instance
 2. Download the Virtual File System (VFS) files under Diavol/VFS